How do I clean and maintain the cup?

 Since the cup holds up to three times as much liquid as a super tampon and only needs to be emptied a couple of times a day, it makes traveling and public outings much easier and more convenient.
 Most users only need to empty it in the morning and evening, in the comfort of their home or a private space.

 When out of the house, we recommend carrying a water bottle or a disinfectant wipe.
 Rinsing the cup with water from the bottle helps avoid exposure to contaminated water.
-If neither is available, wipe the cup clean with toilet paper and thoroughly rinse it once you have access to a private sink.
+If neither is available, wipe the cup clean with toilet paper and rinse it once you have access to a clean water.

 Discoloration and Odor Maintenance

 It’s normal for the cup to develop an odor or slight discoloration after use.
 Odor is usually caused by leaving the cup in longer than the recommended 8–12 hours.
 Discoloration is often due to a buildup of residue.
-In both cases, here are two effective ways to make your cup feel brand new again:
+In both cases, here are some effective ways to refresh your cup:

-• Mix equal parts 2% hydrogen peroxide and water in a bowl.
-Submerge the cup in the mixture and leave it overnight.
+• Hydrogen Peroxide (Most Effective): Mix equal parts 2% hydrogen peroxide and water in a bowl.
+Submerge the cup and leave it overnight.

 Before using your cup again, be sure to sterilize it by boiling it for 3–5 minutes.